-- Is it legal to hunt with?
+- What legal requirements when selecting a firearm for hunting?
+Is it legal to hunt with?
 Laws vary depending on what and where you want to hunt.
 Always check the current Fish & Game regulations to ensure you’re using a legal firearm and ammunition for the animals and area where you intend to hunt.
 20-30 minutes on a government website can save you a lot of trouble should you encounter a conservation officer.
 This is something that’s best to check for yourself instead of relying on anyone but Fish and Game to make sure you know all of the applicable details.

 - Is it appropriate to hunt with?
 Generally speaking, find out if it’s too overpowered or underpowered for what you want to hunt.
 If it’s designed for self-defense, law enforcement, or professional-level competitions, it may not necessarily be appropriate for hunting.